 We’ll walk you through the same basic SEO elements you’ve undoubtedly read about countless times before, but address their application for an ecommerce store.
 These practical SEO tips will help you significantly increase your new customers and online sales by making it easier to reach your target audience without spending a dime on PPC advertising.

-More so than any other type of business, information architecture (IA) and site architecture are critical for ecommerce sites.
-Information architecture helps you form your main navigation.
+Category-based information architecture (IA) and site architecture are critical for ecommerce sites, and this IA should inform your main navigation.

 Online users have no patience.
 If they can’t find what they’re looking for quickly, they’ll bounce back to the search results and try the next site in the search results.